kubernetes/kubernetes/docs/user-guide/jobs.md

 via another Job, or via another controller such as ReplicationController.
 Otherwise, the Job will think that those pods were created by it.
 Kubernetes will not stop you from doing this.

-### Multiple Completions
+### Parallelism and Completions

 By default, a Job is complete when one Pod runs to successful completion.
-You can also specify that this needs to happen multiple times by specifying `.spec.completions` with a value greater than 1.
-When multiple completions are requested, each Pod created by the Job controller has an identical [`spec`](../devel/api-conventions.md#spec-and-status).
-In particular, all pods will have the same command line and the same image, the same volumes, and mostly the same environment variables.
-It is up to the user to arrange for the pods to do work on different things.
-For example, the pods might all access a shared work queue service to acquire work units.

-To create multiple pods which are similar, but have slightly different arguments, environment variables or images, use multiple Jobs.

-### Parallelism
+A single Job object can also be used to control multiple pods running in parallel.
+There are several different [patterns for running parallel jobs](#job-patterns).

-You can suggest how many pods should run concurrently by setting `.spec.parallelism` to the number of pods you would like to have running concurrently.
+With some of these patterns, you can suggest how many pods should run concurrently by setting `.spec.parallelism` to the number of pods you would like to have running concurrently.
 This number is a suggestion.
 The number running concurrently may be lower or higher for a variety of reasons.
 For example, it may be lower if the number of remaining completions is less, or as the controller is ramping up, or if it is throttling the job due to excessive failures.
 It may be higher for example if a pod is gracefully shutdown, and the replacement starts early.

 If you do not specify `.spec.parallelism`, then it defaults to `.spec.completions`.

+Depending on the pattern you are using, you will either set `.spec.completions` to 1 or to the number of units of work (see [Job Patterns] for an explanation).

 ## Handling Pod and Container Failures